eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 as well as on the information registered and published in the PID Provider Trusted List or Attestation Provider Trusted List, can be found in [Topic 31](./annexes/annex-2/annex-2-high-level-requirements.md#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

-#### 6.3.3 PID Provider or Attestation Provider suspension or cancellation
+#### 6.3.3 Suspension or cancellation of the registration of a PID Provider or Attestation Provider

-Under specific conditions, a Registrar may decide to suspend or cancel registration of a PID Provider or Attestation Provider.
+Under specific conditions, a Registrar may decide to suspend or cancel the registration of a PID Provider or Attestation Provider.
 The conditions for this will be specified by each Registrar.

 Suspension or cancellation implies that the PID Provider or Attestation Provider access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.

-For a PID Provider, QEAA Provider or PuB-EAA Provider, suspension or cancellation also implies that its status in the respective Trusted List will be changed to Invalid.
-As a result, Relying Parties will no longer trust PIDs or attestations issued by the Provider with suspended or cancelled registration.
-For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers whose registration is suspended or cancelled.
+For a PID Provider, QEAA Provider, or PuB-EAA Provider, suspension or cancellation also implies that its status in the respective Trusted List will be changed to Invalid.
+As a result, Relying Parties will no longer trust PIDs or attestations issued by that Provider.
+For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers of which the registration was suspended or cancelled.

 When a Registrar suspends or cancels registration of a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or